 (Medical Xpress)—The Who asked "who are you?" but Dartmouth neurobiologist Jeffrey Taube asks "where are you?" and "where are you going?"
 Taube is not asking philosophical or theological questions.
 Rather, he is investigating ...

 (Medical Xpress)—New neuroscience research is confirming an old adage about the power of a handshake: strangers do form a better impression of those who proffer their hand in greeting.
-The study was led ...
+The study was led by Beckman Institute ...

 (AP)—State health officials say contact with animals is the likely source of an E. coli outbreak linked to North Carolina county fair.